stormchaserroleplaying/stormchaserRPG/Species/Common/Dragonkin/index.md

 | Sapphire | True Neutral    | 2d12 Sacred   | 30 ft. range, 5 ft. sphere<br>(Wisdom defence) |
 | Topaz    | Neutral Good    | 2d12 Energy   | 30 ft. range, 5 ft. sphere<br>(Constitution defence) |

 Your breath weapon and damage resistance are determined by your phenotype, as shown in the table above.
-Additionally, your phenotype grants you one of the following features:

 ## Size
 Dragonkin are tall and strongly built, often standing close to six-and-a-half feet tall and weighing three hundred pounds or more.
 Your size is Medium.